Caroline Baron: FilmAid

-“I learned very quickly that we could use the screens for more than entertainment,” Baron stated in a Vanity Fair article, “We could also communicate life-saving education.
-We were drawing huge crowds, and everyone wanted to see what was being projected.”
+"I learned very quickly that we could use the screens for more than entertainment," Baron stated in a Vanity Fair article.
+"We could also communicate life-saving education.
+We were drawing huge crowds, and everyone wanted to see what was being projected."

 In 1999 Film Aid partnered with the United Nations High Commissioner for Refugees (UNHCR) and other global aid organizations to assist refugees in countries around the world including Guinea, Kenya, Afghanistan, Thailand, and Haiti.

 Personal life

 Baron lives in New York City with her husband Anthony Weintraub, and her two kids Asher and Emmanuel.
 Anthony Weintraub is a writer and director best known for writing the animated film adaptation of Tekkonkinkreet (2006).
-Caroline Baron's son Asher is the creator of the Menurkey, a menorah shaped like a turkey for Thanksgivukkah.
+Baron's son Asher is the creator of the Menurkey, a menorah shaped like a turkey for Thanksgivukkah.